microsoft/windows-ai-studio-templates/configs/mistral-7b/README.md

 ### Run Fine-tuning
 To start the remote fine-tuning job, execute the `AI Toolkit: Run fine-tuning` command.

 To view the system and console logs, you can visit the Azure portal using the link in the output panel (more steps at [View and Query Logs on Azure](https://aka.ms/ai-toolkit/remote-provision#view-and-query-logs-on-azure)).
-Alternatively, you can view the console logs directly in the VSCode output panel by running the command `AI Toolkit: Show the running fine-tuning job streaming logs`.
+Or, you can view the console logs directly in the VSCode output panel by running the command `AI Toolkit: Show the running fine-tuning job streaming logs`.
 > **Note:** The job might be queued due to insufficient resources.
-If the log is not displayed after execute the `AI Toolkit: Show the running fine-tuning job streaming logs` command, wait for a while and then execute the command again to re-connect to the streaming log.
+If the log is not displayed, execute the `AI Toolkit: Show the running fine-tuning job streaming logs` command, wait for a while and then execute the command again to re-connect to the streaming log.

 During this process, QLoRA will be used for fine-tuning, and will create LoRA adapters for the model to use during inference.
 The results of the fine-tuning will be stored in the Azure Files.